 For a man, getting ready for a job interview will involve; ironing your shirt, prepping for some questions, taking your suit out of the back of the cupboard (maybe dusting it a little?), polishing your shoes - but not a single thought about your hair, especially if it’s on the shorter side.
-“Whether your hair is long or short, what you do with it will contribute to your overall impression” according to the Career Igniter.
 You only get one chance to make a good impression and bag yourself a job.
 These days’ interviewers want the overall package and will judge you on your appearance, down to the last strand of hair.

 To not make any hairstyle mistakes, follow the below ideas when you are getting ready for your big day to make sure you look salon ready: